North Dakota Federal Criminal Defense Lawyer

 When you are being targeted by the Department of Justice (DOJ), Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), Office of Inspector General (OIG), U.S. Attorney’s Office, or any another federal authority, everything you say and do has consequences.
 No matter what you believe about the truth or falsity of the allegations against you, you need to act smartly in order to avoid enhancing your risk of an indictment, conviction, and prison sentence in federal district court.
 Once you are in the government’s crosshairs, the agents and prosecutors who are after you will not stop until either (i) the court renders a decision, or (ii) you convince them that they have a significant chance of losing if they take your case to trial.

 At Oberheiden, P.C., we bring centuries of federal experience and a proven record of success to defending clients in federal criminal matters.
 Our federal defense team represents clients in North Dakota and nationwide, and we have secured favorable results for our clients at every stage of the criminal justice process.
-Whether you are a politician accused of public corruption, a business owner accused of fraud, a high-net-worth individual accused of tax evasion, or anyone else accused of any other federal offense, we can help you, and we encourage you to contact us immediately at 888-680-1745 for a free and confidential consultation.
+Whether you are a politician accused of public corruption, a business owner accused of fraud, a high-net-worth individual accused of tax evasion, or anyone else accused of any other federal offense, we can help you, and we encourage you to contact our North Dakota federal criminal defense lawyers immediately at 888-680-1745 for a free and confidential consultation.

 Federal Defense Attorneys for All Charges in North Dakota